MA Philosophy by Research

 Dr Ralph Weir was supervised by Sir Roger Scruton at Oxford when reading for the BPhil.
 He subsequently received his PhD in Philosophy from the University of Cambridge and went on to start a Philosophy BA and MA at the University of Lincoln.
 His publications include: The Mind-Body Problem and Metaphysics: An Argument from Consciousness to Mental Substance (Routledge, 2023).
 He is also Member of the Faculty of Theology of Religion, University of Oxford.

 Dr Jonathan Price has a PhD in the philosophy of law from Leiden University and a DPhil in Law from Oxford University.
-He studied with Sir Roger Scruton in Oxford and is currently the Director of the Centre for Theology, Law and Culture at Pusey House, Oxford.
+He studied with Sir Roger Scruton in Oxford and is currently the Director of the Centre for Theology, Law and Culture, and Matraszek Fellow at Pusey House, Oxford.
 He is the founding editor of the peer-reviewed journal Politics & Poetics and the author of The Egalitarian Constitution: Modern Identity in Three Moral Values (Leiden 2018).

 PROGRESSION FROM THE MA TO THE PHD DEGREE